 Made from a compressed cloth fibre base soaked in bitumen, shed felt is one of the most important components of your garden shed.
 The bitumen is the secret to its importance, as the substance makes the felt, and therefore your roof, waterproof.

 Do not worry about the holes made by the nails allowing water into your shed.
 If you do not use too many nails, the bitumen will seal around them.
-The reason you should use adhesive sparingly is because the bitumen in the shed felt will expand in warm weather and it will contract in cold weather.
+You should use adhesive sparingly because the bitumen in the shed felt will expand in warm weather and contract in cold weather.

 The Equipment You Will Need